 Mesic Modifer Generally found on favorable slopes, primarily north and east aspects throughout the geographic range, as well as along streams in drier areas.
 It is more common at higher elevations as compared to the xeric type. (“CalVeg Zone 1” 2011)

-Xeric Modifier Occurs on south and west-facing aspects (Landfire 2007b) At lower elevations patches may be found on north slopes.
+Xeric Modifier Occurs on south and west-facing aspects (Landfire 2007b).
+At lower elevations patches may be found on north slopes.
 At higher elevations this landcover type most typically occurs on south, east and west aspects.

 Ultramafic Modifier Ultramafics have been mapped at various spatial densities throughout the elevational range of the Sierran Mixed Conifer landcover type.
 Low to moderate elevations in ultramafic and serpentinized areas often produce soils low in essential minerals like calcium potassium, and nitrogen, and have excessive accumulations of heavy metals such as nickel and chromium.
 These sites vary widely in the degree of serpentinization and effects on their overlying plant communities (“CalVeg Zone 1” 2011).
 Typically, this type occurs on north facing concave slopes or toe slopes with thin layers of ultramafic rocks.
 Note, the terms “ultramafic rock” and “serpentine” are broad terms used to describe a number of different but related rock types, including serpentinite, peridotite, dunite, pyroxenite, talc and soapstone, among others (O’Geen et al. 2007)

 Sierran Mixed Conifer with Aspen Sites supporting P. tremuloides are usually associated with added soil moisture, i.e., azonal wet sites.
-These sites are often close to streams and lakes.
+These sites are found throughout the SMC zone, but are often close to streams and lakes.
 Other sites include meadow edges, rock reservoirs, springs and seeps.
 Terrain can be simple to complex.
-At these lower elevations, topographic conditions for this type tends toward positions resulting in relatively colder, wetter conditions within the prevailing climate, e.g., ravines, north slopes, wet depressions, etc. (Landfire 2007c).
+At lower elevations, topographic conditions for this type tends toward positions resulting in relatively colder, wetter conditions within the prevailing climate, e.g., ravines, north slopes, wet depressions, etc. (Landfire 2007c).

 Disturbances